Table of contents

 Media monitoring vs. media analysis

-Media monitoring = collecting and tracking mentions in real time.
-Media analysis = interpreting and explaining monitoring data.
+Monitoring = collecting and tracking in real time.
+Analysis = interpreting why and deciding what to do.

 -